Sparker-99/Admin-bot/Readme.md

 + Any edit done on default `commands` files will be lost.
 Consider backup or rename the files before update.
 + Admin bot v3.0.5 or higher uses `Node 16` which kills any application with critical exceptions.
 So its recommended to use [PM2](https://pm2.keymetrics.io) or any program that restarts the bot.
 ___
+### Updating from release to beta
+Download [archive of latest commit](https://github.com/Sparker-99/Admin-bot/archive/refs/heads/Beta.zip) and Extract into new directory.
+  + NOTE: Do not overwrite release build with beta build.
++ Copy old database directory over
++ use default_config.js example to create new config.js
+  + NOTE: release config is not compatible with beta
+___
+### Updating to new beta version

+Download [archive of latest commit](https://github.com/Sparker-99/Admin-bot/archive/refs/heads/Beta.zip) or clone repo. and Extract into old version directory.
++ Existing `database` folder will be not overwritten by the update.
+  + NOTE: any update of the  `default_config.js` file will need to be merged manually by the user to the user's existing '`config.js` file.
++ Any edit done on default `commands` files will be lost.
+Consider backup or rename the files before update.
++ Admin bot v3.0.5 or higher uses `Node 16` which kills any application with critical exceptions.
+So its recommended to use [PM2](https://pm2.keymetrics.io) or any program that restarts the bot.
+___

 ### Configuration